I am an Associate Professor at the Biogeography Department of Trier University,

 In an interdisciplinary frame, our lab may best be seen at the interface of systematics, ecology, biogeography, evolution and conservation.
 Methodically, we make use of modelling, GIS applications, (molecular) phylogeny etc. and process lab, experimental and field data.
 We very much like collaborative work!

-Lötters is academic or subject editor of Biotropica, PLoS ONE and Salamandra.
+Lötters is an editor of PLoS ONE and Salamandra.
 He is member of the IUCN Species Survival Commission, the 'Biodiversity, GMO-Monitoring and risk management' committee of VDI, and he is co-speaker of the 'Arbeitskreis Biogeographie'.
-He was member of the International Committee of the World Congress of Herpetology and vice-president of the German Herpetological Society DGHT .
+He was an editor of Biotropica, a member of the International Committee of the World Congress of Herpetology and the vice-president of the German Herpetological Society DGHT .